herrethan/react-confetti-explosion/README.md

 - The `height` is defaulted to `150vh` in an attempt to guarantee particles land past the bottom of the viewport, which may not be ideal in some scenarios.
 - If using a string for relative `height` (`vh` or `%` for example), the relative height changes between mobile/desktop screens, which means different looking explosions.
 - If your `height` is too small, particles may visibly land on the floor instead of disappearing off-screen.
+- The `ConfettiExplosion` is appended to the document body via `ReactDOM.createPortal()` to ensure it is positioned correctly and layered above all page content.
+Make sure to remember to unmount it when your explosion is finished!

 To keep the library as little as possible much of the physics have been estimated, cheapened, and downright mutilated.
 There are certainly prop combinations that will not look realistic, due to the limitations of CSS animations.
 But there should be enough options to fit most needs.